 NNAI Livescu sponsors undergraduate research projects on various topics, overseen by faculty and staff in the initiative.

-By Isabella Yuan, 4th-year UCLA Human Biology and Society Major and Philosophy Minor
+By Isabella Yuan, UCLA Human Biology and Society Major and Philosophy Minor

 AI, Copyright Law, and Work-Made-For-Hire